Adoptionist Theology: How did Jesus Become The Son of God?

 CONCLUSION:

 The Christians should repent to Allah for every ascribing a non-allegorical son to him.
 Glory be to Allah who has not adopted a son or daughter!
-It can be seen how Jesus was called the ‘Son of God’ in the same was that previous peoples were called ‘Sons of God’.
+It can be seen how Jesus was called the ‘Son of God’ in the same way that previous people were called ‘Sons of God’.

 However, this concept slowly evolved from being the adopted son of God into Jesus being the non-allegorical ‘Son of God’ and eventually led to him being ‘eternally begotten God’